-Becoming more productive is about changing your habits.
-It's not something you do some of the time; it becomes part of the way you approach your work and get things done.
+Becoming more productive, maximizing motivation, and achieving results is about employing the right habits and routines.
+It's not something you do some of the time; it becomes part of the way you approach your work.

 - Recruit Your Drive